Noaaan/MythicMetals/PATCHNOTES.md

 Improved the effect Luck has on Midas Gold bartering.
 Increased Durasteel yield from full ores when using a Tier 3 Forge Controller.
 Improved Bronze tool textures.
+Reduced Orichalcum Hammer mining speed by 10%.
 Reduced the levels of the following abilities:
 - Holy (For anyone wondering, Holy is just extra levels of Smite): 4 -> 3
 - Natural Fire Protection: 2 -> 1
 - Natural Feather Falling: 4 -> 3

+### Re-worked Carmot Shield
+- You now gain more shield per armor piece, 4 -> 5
+  - The ability description has been updated to reflect this.
+- Increased shield recharge rate
+- Improved the rendering of the shield
+- The shield now goes on a 2.5 second (50 tick) cooldown whenever you take damage
+- The Particle trail will no longer show on players if the shield has 0 health

 ### Fixes